 In addition to her work on MAAV’s Board, Mary also has served on the Associate Board of Directors and has volunteered with the Annual Walk Committee.
 She previously served as a Melrose Human Rights Commissioner.
 She was drawn to MAAV because of the prevention and education work that the organization does in the community.

 Mary has two daughters, Mary Frances and Betty Anne, who was a member of the Student Action Board for MAAV during her time at Melrose High School.

 Chief Michael Lyle

-Chief Lyle joined the MAAV Board of Directors in 2006, lending tremendous support to the organization.
-The MPD works hand in hand with MAAV to support victims of abuse, provide educational programming in the schools and awareness events in the community.
-Each year Chief Lyle provides tours of the police station for youth in MAAV’s mentoring program and organizes a team from the MPD in MAAV’s Walk.
-Chief Lyle is highly committed to the cause and to doing “whatever it takes” to assist victims and help break the cycle of domestic violence.
+In his role on the MAAV Board of Directors, Chief Lyle lends tremendous support to the organization.
+The MPD works hand in hand with MAAV to support victims of abuse, provide educational programming in the schools, and provide awareness events in the community.
+Chief Lyle is highly committed to the cause and to doing whatever is necessary to assist victims and help break the cycle of domestic violence.

 Chief Lyle has been married since 1992 to his wife Eileen.

 Charlie Melia joined MAAV’s Board of Directors in 2019.
 He spent more than a decade working with kids of all ages as an English teacher and now works as a small business consultant for a Massachusetts-based payroll services provider.

 Charlie’s first experience with MAAV was volunteering on the Walk Committee and he also serves on our Men4MAAV group.
 He was drawn to MAAV because he strongly believes that education is key to preventing domestic violence.